Multimodal Data Ingestion Pipeline with Docling and Qdrant

 return int(match.group(1)) if match else None

-Create the transaction ingestion loader that splits document files into individual page units:
+Create the loader that splits each document file into pages:

 PYTHON